jdunkerley/jdunkerley/AWS Developer.md

     - Request rate too high for capacity
     - AWS SDK will automatically retry using exponential back off (feature of every AWS SDK)
     - If hand rolled then use exponential back off approach
+- `ReturnConsumedCapacity` in query to get used capacity: NONE (off) / TOTAL / INDEXES

 ## DyanamoDB Accellerator (DAX) or Elasticache
 - In Memory cache for DynamoDB